apache/causeway-site/content/tutorials/apacheconeu-2014.md

 Title: Stop scaffolding, start coding

 {note
-A half-day tutorial on developing domain-driven apps using Apache Isis.
+A half-day tutorial (at least!) on developing domain-driven apps using Apache Isis.
 }

 ## Run the archetype